Mandelbrot set image very small Mohammed.Amin.com

 By the end of May, I had a draft of just under 41,000 words.
 While the Institute's rules limit the maximum length to 25,000 words, I considered it impossible to write to a set length.
 Instead, I always planned to write the text I felt appropriate, and then edit it downwards.

-Performing the level of surgery required was very difficult.
-I began by rewriting sentence by sentence to say the same thing with less words.
-While this reduced the length a bit, I soon realised it was never going to reduce it enough, and that I would need to slash whole sections that I had written as a labour of love.
-In conversation with friends, I have described it, somewhat colourfully, like "killing your children."
 However once I had finished (and it took 15 solid days to do the editing down) I realised that the final shorter result was a much better document than the original.
-More than anything else in my career, this taught me the importance of focusing on the key content and cutting out everying that is not strictly necessary.
+More than anything else in my career, this taught me the importance of focusing on the key content and cutting out everything that is not strictly necessary.
 I have made my long draft available so that readers who want to can compare it with the final version and see how the cutting process improved the document.

 The thesis as finally submitted contained 24,995 words.

-The thesis as submitted comprising sections 2 - 11 and 13 of the document which is available below along with the equivalent parts of the table of contents.
-Section 1 did not exist of course, and in fact the thesis was anonymous, with just a reference number to identify it so that referees were not influenced by any knowledge about the writer.
+Section 1 did not exist of course in the document submitted to the CIOT.
+The submitted thesis was anonymous, with just a reference number to identify it so that referees were not influenced by any knowledge about the writer.

 The legislation it referred to has changed very significantly since 1999.
 For the convenience of readers who do not have the legislation readily to hand, in either its current or 1999 version, I have included in section 12 almost all of the legislation mentioned in this document as it stood in 1999.
 As the tax law has changed so much since then, I suggest taking the following approach to reading the thesis: